 INDUSTRIES

-A porous medium is used in the process of filtering to remove solid particle matter from a fluid, which can be either liquid or gas.
-Because of its versatility, filtration is frequently utilized in the pharmaceutical sector to meet a wide range of applications.
-Different filtration techniques are required by the pharmaceutical business based on the type of solution being employed.
+Pharmaceutical filtration involves the use of a porous medium to remove solid particles from a fluid, which can be either liquid or gas.
+Due to its versatility, filtration plays a critical role in the pharmaceutical sector, addressing a wide range of applications.
+The specific filtration techniques required depend on the type of solution being processed.

 The need for filtration is not only limited to pharmaceutical water but is also reflected in pharmaceutical products.
 Whether it is pharmaceutical water or tank vent needed in the production process or finished products such as large volume parenteral(LVP), small volume parenteral(SVP), blood products, and ophthalmic solutions, they all need filtration to meet the required standards.